UNWTO Response to Kenya: Who can stop this Secretary-General Zurab Pololikashvili ?

 - Kenya was the second in line when Morocco, Philippines and Morocco offered to host the General Assembly at the last GA in St. Petersburg two years ago.
 Now it’s Kenya’s turn?

-It’s not a secret, that moving the event from Morocco back to Madrid is great news for a desperate UNWTO Secretary- General.
+It’s not a secret, that moving the event from Morocco back to Madrid is great achievement for a desperate UNWTO Secretary-General.

 In January a skeleton Executive Council came together in Madrid in the midst of a record Corona outbreak, a curfew, and a weather emergency.
 It was all bout to recommend Zurab Pololikashvili for a second term as SG.
-Even his prime minister invited all voting delegates to a dinner a night before the election, leaving the only candidate campaigning against Zurab in the dark.
+Even Zurab’s prime minister of Georgia came and invited all voting delegates to a dinner a night before the election, leaving the only candidate campaigning against Zurab in the dark.

-5 additional candidates had issues with bureaucratic issues detected by the UNWTO Secretariat, unable to resubmit paperwork due to a shortened time frame Zurab put in place to everybody’s surprise.
+5 additional candidates had issues with bureaucratic formalities detected by the UNWTO Secretariat, unable to resubmit paperwork and campaign against Zurab due to a shortened time frame put in place surprising everybody.

 Having the General Assembly in the same city would raise the question of even more serious manipulation in the Secretary-General election process.
 The General Assembly has to vote on the recommendation by the Executive Council and confirm.